BNR17: A Clinically-Validated Weight Management Probiotic in Tune With Healthy Eating Trends

 The role of probiotics in healthy lifestyles

-The growth of the category gives consumers a way to adopt personalized and semi-personalized regimes that support weight management through the use of probiotic supplements.
-This approach to weight management is in keeping with the broader move away from fad diets and toward ongoing healthy living.
+The growth of the category gives consumers a way to adopt personalized and semi-personalized regimes that support a healthy weight through the use of probiotic supplements.
+This approach is keeping with the broader move away from fad diets and toward ongoing healthy living.

 To maintain momentum, probiotic manufacturers need to win over consumers with high-quality clinical data that dispels doubts about efficacy.